rolemadelen/minimalist-blog/src/post/i-received-an-offer-letter-scam.md

 I have applied to over 100 companies as a web developer, but I couldn't recall applying to this particular company.
 I checked my notes where I documented all the companies I had applied to, but there was no record of HeyOrca.
 However, I lost all records from mid-March to late June while migrating my notes from one place to another, and I thought, "Maybe I did apply before."
 So, I replied with, "Yes, I'm still interested in the position."

-Now, looking back, I can see this is obviously fake, but at the time, I didn't realize it because I had never experienced this before—what a fucking dumbass.
+Now, looking back, I can see this is obviously fake, but at the time, I didn't realize it because I had never experienced this before—what a f***ing dumbass.
 If this email were legit, there would have been an address for the company, an email, and possibly a phone number instead of just their name, role, and logo.

 Regardless, a day after expressing my interest in the position, I received another email with a PDF file containing 19 interview questions.